 For visa purposes, international students must provide a foreign address in the Application for Admission.
 International applicants who are admitted to SCUHS will receive a visa information packet along with the acceptance letter from the Office of Admissions.
 Important visa guidelines are enclosed in this packet.

 Certification of Finances

 As required by the immigration regulations, international students must show that they have sufficient funds to study in the U.S. There is a Certification of Finances form that you must complete and return to the SCUHS Office of Admissions.
 The COF is used for financial verification purposes only.
-The minimum amount of funds required for the 2008-2009 academic year is $32,111 USD (subject to annual increase with tuition) for the Doctor of Chiropractic program, $18,821 USD (subject to annual increase with tuition) for the Master of Acupuncture and Oriental Medicine program, and $33,409 USD (subject to increase with tuition) for the Dual Degree program.
+The minimum amount of funds required for the 2016-2017 academic year for the Chiropractic program is $64,212 USD (subject to annual increase with tuition) for the Master of Acupuncture and Oriental Medicine program, $39,972 USD (subject to increase with tuition) and for the Doctor of Acupuncture and Oriental Medicine, $61.056 .
 Additional funds are required for spouses and dependents.

 Test of English as a Foreign Language (TOEFL) and Test of Spoken English (TSE)

 The ability to speak, read, and understand English fluently is an important factor in admissions decisions.

 Applicants for whom English is not a native language must submit an official copy of their TOEFL score.
 Photocopies, faxes, and student copies are not acceptable.
 NOTE: Applicants to the Master of Acupuncture and Oriental Medicine or Dual Degree Programs must also submit an official copy of the Test of Spoken English (TSE) or the TOEFL iBT.
 Testing information on TOEFL or TSE may be obtained at www.toefl.org or by writing to TOEFL, Box 899, Princeton, NJ 08504.